 - When John and Sally (names have been changed) arrived at Samuel’s office, all they wanted was compensation for their builder’s mistakes.
 After thorough investigation, Samuel identified that they had a case to claim, not just compensation, but also a refund of a number of improperly-charged items.

-Outside the office, Samuel enjoys playing cricket and rugby union.
-He is also a talented musician, currently holding the position of Parish Organist of Christ Church, Essendon.
+Outside the office, Samuel is a talented musician, currently holding the position of Parish Organist of Christ Church, Essendon.

 Qualifications & Industry Memberships

 - Bachelor of Arts/Law, University of Melbourne, 2005

 - Member of Law Institute of Victoria

 Options for retail landlords recovering arrears from tenants, former tenants and guarantors.

 21 April 2015